Raash12/simple-Python-script-for-a-To-Do-List-Manager/README.md

 # To-Do List Manager

 A simple command-line To-Do List Manager written in Python.
-This application allows users to add, view, and delete tasks from their to-do list.
+This application allows users to add, view, delete, and manage tasks with features like prioritization and due dates.

 ## Features

-- **Add Task**: Allows the user to add a new task to the list.
+- **Add Task**: Allows the user to add a new task to the list with a title, priority, and optional due date.
-- **View Tasks**: Displays all the current tasks.
+- **View Tasks**: Displays all the current tasks along with their status, priority, and due dates.
 - **Delete Task**: Lets the user remove a specified task by number.
-- **Exit**: Exits the application.
+- **Complete Task**: Mark a task as completed.
+- **Set Due Date**: Assign a due date to a task.
+- **Persistent Storage**: Tasks are saved to a `tasks.json` file for persistence between sessions.

 ## Requirements